 - Repeat the process as often as necessary.

 - If you do not have the time or desire to make your own retainer cleaning solution, you can buy retainer cleaners from the store.
 Follow the instructions given on the packaging.
 Your orthodontist will be able to recommend a retainer cleaner that is best for you.

 How NOT to Clean Your Retainer

 Many people do not practice the correct methods for cleaning their retainers.
 This can be a costly mistake because it can cause damage to your retainers.
 Do not make the following cleaning mistakes:

+One common myth is that you can clean your retainer with mouthwash.
 Anything that contains alcohol is not good for your retainers.
 And mouthwash has alcohol.
 It is less effective in cleaning the retainers, and it also dries out your retainers, making them more prone to damage.

+Do not attempt to clean your retainer with toothpaste.
 It’s great for cleaning your teeth, but not your retainers.
 Toothpaste contains abrasive compounds that are good for scrubbing your enamel clean.
 Your enamel is tough and can handle it.
 But if you use toothpaste to clean your retainers, it will damage the delicate materials of your retainer.